About Elise Bowerman

 True love will find you – wherever you’re at – when you’re ready.

-You'll find me in Southeast Michigan with my husband, Jon, two children, and dog, Maya.
+You'll find me in my native land, Southeast Michigan, with my husband, Jon, two children, and dog, Maya.

 Certifications and Degrees